ionic-enterprise/tutorials/docs/portals/tutorials/update-portals-with-live-updates.md

   </TabItem>
 </Tabs>

 Build and run the Jobsync app and navigate to the dashboard view.
 Select the "Contacts" feature from the list, and the seeded Live Update will load within the Portal.

 ## Update a Portal over-the-air

----

-Web teams can publish new web artifacts that end users can download over-the-air.
-This can be achieved using the Live Updates SDK.
+When working with multiple feature teams, coordinating a single release cycle is difficult.
+Luckily, Live Updates can be used to deliver web asset updates over-the-air, allowing web teams to update their Portals independent of other teams.
+The Live Updates SDK is used to programmatically tie a Portal with a corresponding Appflow app and channel.
+At run-time, the Live Updates SDK will download and apply the latest Live Update if available.

-The SDK is bundled within the `IonicPortals` dependency for iOS, but must be explicitly added on Android.
-Adjust the app level `build.gradle.kts` file to add it:
+The Live Updates SDK comes bundled with the iOS `IonicPortals` dependency, but must be explicitly added on Android.
+If needed, add the Live Updates SDK to the app level `build.gradle.kts` file:

 ```kotlin build.gradle.kts
 implementation("io.ionic:liveupdates:[0.0,1.0)")
 ```

+Live Updates must be configured as part of the Portal creation process, by passing in a `LiveUpdate` object into the `liveUpdateConfig` property.

-Adjust the `WebAppMetadata` type to include an optional property where we can place live update configuration:
+Since Jobsync dynamically creates Portals based on a static array of `WebAppMetadata`, the first step is to adjust the data type to include an optional property where Live Update configuration data can be set:

 <Tabs groupId="platform">
   <TabItem value="ios" label="iOS">